Ssskiran9/Prediction-using-LightGBM/README.md

 # Prediction-using-LightGBM
-Predicting adani stock using Light gradient boosting
+Predicting adani stock using Light gradient boosting and analysing using vectorBT library